stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 * Additional domain objects for extensions and validation layers.

-We will also implement the diagnostics extension to support logging and error reporting which will become _very_ helpful in subsequent chapters.
+The diagnostics extension to support logging and error reporting will also be implemented which will become _very_ helpful in subsequent chapters.

 Finally we will address some issues around unit-testing Vulkan and JNA based code.